shidhincr/shidhincr.github.com/source/_posts/2014-09-12-introduction-to-javascript-promises.markdown

 }

 ```

 The above code is completely synchronous.
-It first gets the random userId by executing a function, and assigns to a variable.
-This variable is then passed to another function for displaying.
+It first gets the random `userId` by executing a function, and assigns to a variable.
+This variable then passed to another function which displays it.
 There is even a try catch block in place, so that if any error occur in these lines will be caught and shows an alert.

-Good thing about the above code is, each and every line is understandable.
+Good thing for the above code is, each and every line is understandable.
 We know what happens in each line, and what's going to happen next.
 That's the beauty of synchronous code.

 However, there are situations which should not be handled in synchronous code.
 Example, assume we are getting the userId from the server instead from an array.
 If the code is synchronous ( also know as blocking code ), we need to wait till it fetches the details from server.
 That's why it's also knows as blocking code, as it blocks the interpreter/compiler from executing any other statements.